inspec/inspec/docs-chef-io/content/inspec/install.md

 ## Add a license

 Starting with **Chef InSpec 6**, you must set a Chef license key the first time you run Chef InSpec.
-Chef licenses are available in several tiers.
-For more information, please see LINK TODO.

-You can [request a trial license](https://www.chef.io/licensing/inspec/license-genertation-free-trial) if you'd like to try out InSpec.

 Chef InSpec provides several ways to set a license key.

+You can [request a trial license](https://www.chef.io/licensing/inspec/license-generation-free-trial) if you'd like to try out InSpec.

 {{< note >}}